master-q/masterq-docs/presentations/20150903_ml_workshop/20150903_ml_workshop.md

 ![background](img/simulator.png)

 * ATS is a better C language.
-* "Better" is meaning "more safe".
+* "Better" is meaning "Safer".
 * Let's see some examples.

 # Safety 1.
 Termination metrics